castares/movie-recommender/README.md

 ![the_api](resources/the_api.png)

-(To see the full documentation of the API, go to [API documentation](https://github.com/castares/movie-time/blob/master/API_Documentation.md)).
+(To see the full documentation of the API, got to [API documentation](https://github.com/castares/movie-time/blob/master/API_Documentation.md)).

 API URL: https://movie-time-api.herokuapp.com/

 To be able to produce recommendations at the user's demand, I have built an API using Bottle's Framework.
 The central resource of this API is the user rating prediction, accesible  from */user/[userid]/recommendation*.

 When a request is received on that resource the below process starts: